hvpetrow/Angular/armwrestlingbook/client/README.md

 Armwrestlingbook 2022

 Small forum,blog,info web app about armwrestling.
-Using Angular for front-end, Firebase as backend,css files for styling.
+Using Angular for front-end, Firebase as backend, css files for styling.

 Short info and functionalities: